 Available values are:

 ALGORITHM_UNSPECIFIED: Results in the same behavior as when you don't specify a search algorithm.
-Cloud ML Engine uses a default algorithm, which searches the space of possible hyperparameter values using the most effective technique for your set of hyperparameters.
+Cloud ML Engine uses a default algorithm, which applies Bayesian optimization to search the space of possible hyperparameter values, resulting in the most effective technique for your set of hyperparameters.

 GRID_SEARCH: A simple grid search within the feasible space.
 This option is particularly useful if you want to specify a number of trials that is more than the number of points in the feasible space.
 In such cases, if you do not specify a grid search, the Cloud ML Engine default algorithm may generate duplicate suggestions.
 To use grid search, all parameters must be of type